jazmiahenry/dataanalysisandviz/README.md

 # dataanalysisandviz

+**For best results, upload Data Analysis and Visualization Jupyter Notebook in Google Colab**

 This is an exercise in using plotly to create interactive plots on stock performance of eight stocks using the SNP 500 as a benchmark.
 *For demonstration and educational purposes*